Sunday, January 24, 2016

 This motion picture has won many audience awards at The Atlanta Out on Film, The Film Out San Diego, LA Asian American Pacific Film Festival, and The Tel Aviv International LGBT Film Festival.

-“How to Win Checkers (Every Time)” is reminiscent of “The Wonder Years” with a touch of melancholy in a land full of contrast and beauty.
-After all, the checkers game is not over.
+“How to Win Checkers (Every Time)” is reminiscent of the gay “The Wonder Years,” with a touch of melancholy in a land of contrasts and beauty.
+After all, for some, the game of checkers is not over yet.

 Related Articles: